Published on in Vol 5 (2025)

 1. Maharjan J, Jin R, King J, Zhu J, Kenne D. Differential Analysis of Age, Gender, Race, Sentiment, and Emotion in Substance Use Discourse on Twitter During the COVID-19 Pandemic: A Natural Language Processing Approach.
 JMIR Infodemiology 2025;5:e67333 View

-2. Maharjan J, Jin R, Zhu J, Kenne D. Intersection of Big Five Personality Traits and Substance Use on Social Media Discourse: An AI-Powered Cross-Sectional Study with Temporal Comparisons (Preprint).
-Journal of Medical Internet Research 2025 View
+2. Maharjan J, Jin R, Zhu J, Kenne D. Intersection of Big Five Personality Traits and Substance Use on Social Media Discourse: AI-Powered Observational Study.
+Journal of Medical Internet Research 2025;27:e79454 View